-Performance information is useful when However, VAHI's quality and safety reports As a result, DH and health services it highlights statistically do not consistently use statistical may miss identifying that a health significant performance tests to highlight outliers, where this service is performing significantly changes. would be beneficial. differently from others.
+Performance information is useful when However, VAHI's quality and safety reports As a result, DH and health services it highlights statistically significant performance changes. do not consistently use statistical tests to highlight outliers, where this would be beneficial. may miss identifying that a health service is performing significantly differently from others.